herrj636/data-structures/final-assignment-3/README.md

 <img src="https://github.com/herrj636/data-structures/blob/master/assignment-11/Sensor%20UI/Web%201920%20%E2%80%93%202.png">

-Additionally, using the data that's being recorded in through the PostgreSQL database, I can let the user see my historic data and make a decision on if I'm home or not.
+Additionally, using the data that's being recorded in through the PostgreSQL database, I can let the user see my historic data so the user can get an idea of when I might be home.

 <img src="https://github.com/herrj636/data-structures/blob/master/assignment-11/Sensor%20UI/Web%201920%20%E2%80%93%203.png">